DSiSc/justitia/COMMUNITY.md

 Core reviewers have rights that blocking or approving a commit.

-New core reviewers are elected by voting from the members of the core team of the project.
+#### Project Leader
+Justitia have a Project Leader.
+She/He coordinate the day to day operation of the project, resolve technical disputes within the project, and operate as the spokesperson and ambassador for the project.

 ## Releases
-Justitia release a version every three month.
-For each version, PTL decides which features and patches will be released.
+Justitia release a version every three months.
+For each version, Project Leader decides which features and patches will be released.

 ### Schedule and Planning
 The three-month cycle is divided into three phases.

-For the first phase: PTL decide which features and patches will be released and publish the plan to wiki page.
+- For the first phase:
+    1. Project Leader decide which features and patches will be released and publish the plan to wiki page.

-For the second phase: Contributor develop the scheduled features and patches and commit the new code to repo.
+- For the second phase:
+    1. Contributor develop the scheduled features and patches and commit the new code to repo.

-For the third phase: One week before the release version, we will focus on testing and stop merging any commit except the bugfix.
+- For the third phase:
+    1. Two weeks before the release version, we will focus on testing and stop merging any commit except the bugfix.
+    2. We will create a new tag for a batch of bugs, and these tags named in the format `{VersionName}.CR{Number}`(e.g. V1.0.0.CR1, V1.0.0.CR2...)
+    3. If there is no high impact bugs, we will creates new tag with the annotate `{VersionName}` for each project(include sub-project) independently.

-### Tags
+### Stable Branch
-Once a 3-month development cycle is completed the code for that release is marked to a new release tag.
-When release a version, PTL creates new tag with the same annotate for each project(include sub-project) independently.
+Once a three-month development cycle is completed, the code for that release is branched, in git, to a stable branch.

+Stable branches are kept as a safe source of fixes for high impact bugs and security issues which have been fixed, on master, since the release occurred.
+Given the stable nature of these branches, backports to stable branches undergo additional scrutiny when they are proposed.
+Proposed changes should:

+- Have a low risk of introducing a regression

+- Have a user visible benefit

+- Be self contained

+- Be included in master and backported to all releases between master and the stable branch in question

+Stable Branches are maintained until a new version was released.

 ### Version Name
 We use `X.Y.Z` as our version name format: